jameslieu/jameslieu.github.io/about.md

 permalink: /about/
 ---

-Hi, I am James Lieu, a Software engineer.
+Hi, I am James Lieu

 I'm a web developer with 5+ years of commercial experience.
 I am familiar with the SOLID principles, OOP, MVC, ORM, API development, relational database design and RESTful conventions.